FranBarInstance/Telegram-Ban-Bypass/README.md

 - There may be issues with slow internet connections.
 - Some very old posts may not load
 - No media download capability
-- History is not persisted after page refresh

 ## License
 MIT License - Free for personal and commercial use